Noeska/illegiblesemantics/projects/proj-2.md

 The logo below was based on Dark Angel's logo.
 Though technically not a band from the Bay Area -- though still from California -- , I feel their logo captures best the look of the U.S. Thrash genre. -->

-It can be difficult to differentiate between a U.S. Thrash band and a German one; perhaps the only clue is that U.S. Thrash are more likely to have hints or elements of **symmetry** and **interconnectedness** to them.
+It can be difficult to differentiate between a US Thrash band and a German one; perhaps the only clue is that US Thrash logos are more likely to have hints or elements of **symmetry** and **interconnectedness** to them.
 Come to think of it, they may also have more likelihood of having an **outline** or **"halo"** surrounding the the letters.
 ![Thrash Metal](..\assets\img\projects\proj-2\thrash.jpg)

 ##### Some bands to check out: